 Others go for the more extreme method, called day trading, which is buying and selling a cryptocurrency (or company shares) within the same day – in much the same way forex trading works.

 Day trading is very difficult to master, as it requires you to have a nearly flawless ability to predict the market’s short-term changes, and a misstep can be catastrophic.

-Some investors do an even more extreme version of it, called leveraging, where they borrow money from a lender to use on day trading.
+Some investors do an even more extreme version of it, called leveraging, where they borrow money from brokerage services or a lender to purchase cryptocurrency for day trading.

 While leveraging naturally increases the earnings from day trading exponentially, it also increases the risks tenfold, making it the most extreme type of crypto trading available in the marketplace.

 Day trading in general is already risky and difficult, with paper-thin profits most of the time.
 The decision to trade Bitcoin cash or other digital currencies using leverage is something only experts should ever consider.